akvankorlaar/blog-articles/published/Color fields puzzle and depth-first search.md

 ```

 Next we'll want a method for looking up the neighbours of a given coordinate.
 You'll have to do some collision detection for this.
+Also remember we only want
+the fields that have the same color.

 ```php
     private function getNeighbours(int $color, int $x, int $y): array {